jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 ### VII.
 Style your owner data layer

 We want to apply the same styling rules that we just assigned to our **renters** layer to our **owners** layer.
 Entering the stops manually was tedious.
-Instead we just added to our **renters** layer, we can simply copy the rules that we created into our **owners** layer.
-It is stored as "JSON" code.
+Instead we can simply copy the rules that we created from the **renters** layer into our **owners** layer, as it is stored as "JSON" code.

 1. Click the Style link in the **renters** layer.
 Next, click on **radius** and find the JSON editor symbol `</>`.
 Select the JSON editor and copy the code OR copy the code written below.